Schäffer affair: Attempted conquest

 Schäffer was given command of over three hundred Hawaiians to begin construction of the forts and trade stations specified in the treaty.
 Built in the traditional European star-shaped fortress out of stone and adobe, Fort Elizabeth was practically complete and armed with cannons by the end of 1817.
 Schäffer also laid down two small earthen forts, Alexander and Barclay-de-Tolly, without Hawaiian assistance.
 Enthusiastically, Schäffer sent messages to Baranov and to imperial authorities in Saint Petersburg, requesting a naval expedition to protect what a contemporary called "his almost lunatic schemes."
 He soon purchased two ships from Americans for use by Kaumualii.
 The Avon cost 200,000 Spanish dollars and its captain sailed to New Archangel to receive compensation from Baranov for his vessel.
 Schäffer spent the summer of 1816 exploring Kauai and giving new names to local landforms, naming the Hanalei River valley in particular Schäfferthal and the Hanapepe river after the Don River.

-Kaumualii had no intention to forfeit his possessions; he manipulated Schäffer into "losing all touch with reality" and used the Russians for his own benefit in his standoff with Kamehameha, planning to conquer more islands.
+Kaumualii had no intention to forfeit his possessions; he manipulated Schäffer into "losing all touch with reality", and used the Russians for his own benefit in his standoff with Kamehameha, planning to conquer more islands.
 Early historians, starting with Otto von Kotzebue, suggested that Kaumualii's revolt was prompted or even led by Schäffer but, according to Mills, the chief "sought to align himself with any foreign power that could help him".
 During the War of 1812 he sided with the Americans, but by 1815 this alliance fell apart and Schäffer's arrival conveniently filled the empty slot in Kaumualii's plans.
-Baranov wasn't inclined to finance such a war; he denied payment for the purchase of Avon and warned Schäffer against further political and business blunders.